-Full Term Definition "The best safeguard is an environment of overall excellence" "People Like Us": Utting Report 1997 What To Do: Immediate Risk What To Do: Non- immediate Risk Contextual Safeguarding We recognise that students' risk of experiencing significant harm in extra-familial contexts, and seek to include these contexts within prevention, identification, assessment, and intervention safeguarding activities.
+Full Term Definition "The best safeguard is an environment of overall excellence" "People Like Us": Utting Report 1997 What To Do: Non- immediate Risk Contextual Safeguarding We recognise that pupils' risk of experiencing significant harm in extra-familial contexts, and seek to include these contexts within prevention, identification, assessment, and intervention safeguarding activities.
 Child Sexual Exploitation (CSE) Child sexual exploitation (CSE) is a type of sexual abuse.
 When a child or young person is exploited, they're given things, like gifts, drugs, money, status and affection, in exchange for performing sexual activities.
 Children and young people are often tricked into believing they are in a loving and consensual relationship.
-This is called grooming Inform Safegu arding Team Female Genital Mutilation (FGM) The practice, traditional in some cultures, of partially or totally removing the external genitalia of girls and young women for Inform DSL & dial 101 Peer on Peer Abuse Peer-on-peer abuse includes but is not limited to; physical and sexual abuse, sexual harassment and violence emotional harm, on and offline bullying; teenage relationship abuse.
+This is called grooming Inform Safeguarding Team Female Genital Mutilation (FGM) The practice, traditional in some cultures, of partially or totally removing the external genitalia of girls and young women for nonmedical reasons.
+It is illegal in many countries.
+Dial 999 Inform DSL & dial 101 Peer on Peer Abuse Peer-on-peer abuse includes but is not limited to; physical and sexual abuse, sexual harassment and violence emotional harm, on and offline bullying; teenage relationship abuse.
 It can even include grooming children for sexual and criminal exploitation.
 Inform Safegu arding Team Harmful Sexual Behaviour (HSB) Harmful sexual behaviour (HSB) is developmentally inappropriate sexual behaviour which is displayed by children and young people, and which may be harmful or abusive (derived from Hackett, 2014).
 It may also be referred to as sexually harmful behaviour or sexualised behaviour.
 Inform DSL - contact 101 to check whether criminal act has taken place.
 Inform DSL Sexualised Behaviour A child preoccupied with sexual behaviour, such as persistently wanting to touch their own and/or others' genitals and is resistant to redirection.
 Inform DSL Upskirting The action or practice of surreptitiously taking photos or videos at an angle so as to see up a woman's skirt or dress.
 Inform DSL Dial 999 Extremism The holding of extreme political or religious views; fanaticism.
 Dial 999.
 Inform DSL PREVENT Prevent is about safeguarding and supporting those vulnerable to radicalisation.
 Prevent is 1 of the 4 elements of CONTEST, the Government's counter-terrorism strategy.
-It aims to stop people becoming terrorists or supporting terrorism Inform Safegu arding Team County Lines A form of criminal exploitation where urban gangs persuade, coerce or force children and young people to store drugs and money and/or transport them to suburban areas, market towns and coastal towns Inform Safeguarding Team - seek advice from 101 Cuckooing A practice where people take over a person's home and use the property to facilitate exploitation.
+It aims to stop people becoming terrorists or supporting terrorism Inform Safeguarding Team County Lines Cuckooing A practice where people take over a person's home and use the property to facilitate exploitation.
 Inform Safeguarding Team - seek advice from 101 Early Help Assessment (EHA) An initial assessment and planning tool that facilitates and coordinates multi-agency support.
 It assesses the situation of the child or young person and their family and helps to identify the needs of both the children and the adults in the family.
-Refer to Assistant Head for Student and Families Team Around the Family (TAF) A network of practitioners who work together to agree a plan and delivery of support to meet a child or young person's assessed needs, and to some extent, needs of the family where these impact on the child or young person Refer to Assistant Head for Stude and Families Multi-Agency Safeguarding MASH (Devon MASH) A group of key professionals (Police, CSC, Health) together to facilitate early, better quality information sharing, analysis and decision-making, to safeguard and mitigate the risk of anyone slipping through the safeguarding net, Anyone can re MASH howeve fer to the Devon er please engage the Team into any referral dent.
+Refer to Assistant Head for Pupil and Families Team Around the Family (TAF) A network of practitioners who work together to agree a plan and delivery of support to meet a child or young person's assessed needs, and to some extent, needs of the family where these impact on the child or young person Refer to Assistant Head for Pupil and Families Multi-Agency Safeguarding MASH (Plymouth MASH) A group of key professionals (Police, CSC, Health) together to facilitate early, better quality information sharing, analysis and decision-making, to safeguard and mitigate the risk of anyone slipping through the safeguarding net, Anyone can refer to the Plymouth MASH however please engage the Safeguarding Team into any referral involving a pupil.